sary357/FastAPIDemo/README.md

 $ make start-container
 ```
 #### 3.2.3 make sure the container is running
-- You don't need to start anything.
-Just run the following command.
+- check the container is running by the following command.
 ```bash
 $ docker ps
 CONTAINER ID   IMAGE                                   COMMAND         CREATED         STATUS         PORTS                    NAMES